robertoatallah/capstone_project/README.md

 ## Discussion

-Renal cell carcinoma (RCC) is a type of kidney cancer that is responsible for a significant number of cancer-related deaths worldwide.
+Renal cell carcinoma (RCC) is a type of kidney cancer that is responsible for a significant number of cancer-related deaths worldwide (Hsieh et al., 2017).
 The dysregulation of various genes, including those involved in the regulation of metabolic pathways, membrane transport, and apoptosis, is known to contribute to the development and progression of RCC.
-In recent years, long non-coding RNAs (lncRNAs) have emerged as important regulators of gene expression and have been implicated in the pathogenesis of various cancers, including RCC.
+In recent years, long non-coding RNAs (lncRNAs) have emerged as important regulators of gene expression and have been implicated in the pathogenesis of various cancers, including RCC (Slack & Chinnaiyan, 2019).

 In a recent study, I investigated the ceRNA (competing endogenous RNA) network in RCC using bioinformatic analysis.
 Specifically, I focused on the interactions between lncRNAs, miRNAs, and mRNAs and how they contribute to the regulation of gene expression in RCC.

 The study identified several lncRNAs that interacted with miRNAs and mRNAs in the RCC ceRNA network, including LINC00473 (down regulated), LINC00944 (up regulated), and LINC00982 (down regulated), as well as miRNAs hsa-miR-140-5p (up regulated), hsa-miR-28-5p (up regulated), and hsa-miR-532-5p (down regulated), which were found to interact with the genes RGMA (up regulated), BSND (down regulated), and THSD4 (down regulated).

+This study is in-line with (Chen & Zheng, 2021) that provided clinicopathological and experimental evidence that lncRNA LINC00944 acts as an oncogene in RCC.
+Also according to (Li et al., 2021) LINC00473 have been found to play essential roles in the occurrence and development of multiple human cancers.
+Finally, LINC00982 has been found to regulate cell proliferation in gastric cancer (Fei et al., 2016), breast cancer (Chi et al., 2022), renal cancer (Zhang et al., 2019) and many others.

 These results provide insights into the regulatory mechanisms underlying RCC development and progression.
 The ceRNA network provides a novel perspective on the regulation of gene expression, particularly with the identification of lncRNAs as important players in the process.
 Additionally, the study highlights the potential for targeting these lncRNAs, miRNAs, and mRNAs as a therapeutic strategy for RCC treatment.

 However, it is important to note that these findings are based on bioinformatic analysis, and further experimental validation is required to confirm the interactions between these RNAs and genes in RCC.
 Nonetheless, the results provide a valuable starting point for further investigation into the mechanisms underlying RCC pathogenesis and the development of new therapeutic strategies for this disease.

+## References

+Ala, U. (2020).
+Competing Endogenous RNAs, Non-Coding RNAs and Diseases: An Intertwined Story. *Cells*, *9*(7), 1574. <https://doi.org/10.3390/cells9071574>

+Ashburner, M., Ball, C. G., Blake, J. B., Botstein, D., Butler, H., Cherry, J. M., Davis, A. P., Dolinski, K., Dwight, S. S., Eppig, J. T., Harris, M. P., Hill, D. J., Issel-Tarver, L., Kasarskis, A., Lewis, S. R., Matese, J. C., Richardson, J. D., Ringwald, M., Rubin, G. J., & Sherlock, G. (2000).
+Gene Ontology: tool for the unification of biology. *Nature Genetics*, *25*(1), 25--29. <https://doi.org/10.1038/75556>

+Chen, C., & Zheng, H. (2021).
+LncRNA LINC00944 Promotes Tumorigenesis but Suppresses Akt Phosphorylation in Renal Cell Carcinoma. *Frontiers in Molecular Biosciences*, *8*. <https://doi.org/10.3389/fmolb.2021.697962>

+Chi, F., Qiu, F., Jin, X., Chen, L. Q., He, G., & Han, S. (2022).
+LINC00982 Inhibits the Proliferation, Migration, and Invasion of Breast Cancer Cells Through the miR-765/DPF3 Axis. *DNA And Cell Biology*, *41*(4), 424--436. <https://doi.org/10.1089/dna.2021.0866>

+Dennis, G., Sherman, B., Hosack, D. A., Yang, J., Gao, W., Lane, H. C., & Lempicki, R. A. (2003).
+DAVID: Database for Annotation, Visualization, and Integrated Discovery. *Genome Biology*, *4*(9). <https://doi.org/10.1186/gb-2003-4-9-r60>

+Fei, Z., Yu, X., Zhou, M., Su, H., Zheng, Z., & Xie, C. (2016).
+Upregulated expression of long non-coding RNA LINC00982 regulates cell proliferation and its clinical relevance in patients with gastric cancer. *Tumor Biology*, *37*(2), 1983--1993. <https://doi.org/10.1007/s13277-015-3979-9>

+Haiyan, S., Luo, G., & Chen, Q. (2021).
+Long noncoding RNAs as tumorigenic factors and therapeutic targets for renal cell carcinoma. *Cancer Cell International*, *21*(1). <https://doi.org/10.1186/s12935-021-01805-2>

+Hsieh, J. J., Purdue, M. P., Signoretti, S., Swanton, C., Albiges, L., Schmidinger, M., Heng, D. Y., Larkin, J., & Ficarra, V. (2017).
+Renal cell carcinoma. *Nature Reviews Disease Primers*, *3*(1). <https://doi.org/10.1038/nrdp.2017.9>

+Kanehisa, M., Sato, Y., Furumichi, M., Morishima, K., & Tanabe, M. (2019).
+New approach for understanding genome variations in KEGG. *Nucleic Acids Research*, *47*(D1), D590--D595. <https://doi.org/10.1093/nar/gky962>

+Karagkouni, D., Paraskevopoulou, M. D., Tastsoglou, S., Skoufos, G., Karavangeli, A., Pierros, V., Zacharopoulou, E., & Hatzigeorgiou, A. G. (2019).
+DIANA-LncBase v3: indexing experimentally supported miRNA targets on non-coding transcripts. *Nucleic Acids Research*. <https://doi.org/10.1093/nar/gkz1036>

+Kung, J. T., Colognori, D., & Lee, J. T. (2013).
+Long Noncoding RNAs: Past, Present, and Future. *Genetics*, *193*(3), 651--669. <https://doi.org/10.1534/genetics.112.146704>

+Li, L., Zhang, X., Liu, N., Chen, X., & Peng, C. (2021).
+LINC00473: A novel oncogenic long noncoding RNA in human cancers. *Journal of Cellular Physiology*, *236*(6), 4174--4183. <https://doi.org/10.1002/jcp.30176>

+Ritchie, M. E., Phipson, B., Wu, D., Hu, Y., Law, C. W., Shi, W., & Smyth, G. K. (2015). limma powers differential expression analyses for RNA-sequencing and microarray studies. *Nucleic Acids Research*, *43*(7), e47. <https://doi.org/10.1093/nar/gkv007>

+Shen, J., Liang, C., Su, X., Wang, Q., Ke, Y., Fang, J., Zhang, D., & Duan, S. (2022).
+Dysfunction and ceRNA network of the tumor suppressor miR-637 in cancer development and prognosis. *Biomarker Research*, *10*(1). <https://doi.org/10.1186/s40364-022-00419-8>

+Slack, F. J., & Chinnaiyan, A. M. (2019).
+The Role of Non-coding RNAs in Oncology. *Cell*, *179*(5), 1033--1055. <https://doi.org/10.1016/j.cell.2019.10.017>

+Sticht, C., De La Torre, C., Parveen, A., & Gretz, N. (2018). miRWalk: An online resource for prediction of microRNA binding sites. *PLOS ONE*, *13*(10), e0206239. <https://doi.org/10.1371/journal.pone.0206239>

+Zhang, C., Li, X. Y., Luo, Z. Z., Wu, T. W., & Hu, H. (2019).
+Upregulation of LINC00982 inhibits cell proliferation and promotes cell apoptosis by regulating the activity of PI3K/AKT signaling pathway in renal cancer. *Eur Rev Med Pharmacol Sci*, *23*(4), 1443-1450.